neochiken/Merethic/README.md

 If you have added anything to this modlist at all, Wabbajack will also delete those.
 You should know how to stop it from doing this if you're going to add stuff to modlists but if you don't, you have to prepend your mod name with `[NoDelete]` - this will make Wabbajack ignore these files.
 You will need to reinstall these mods and re-sort their load order after an update though, so I hope you kept backup information on where they went in the load order!

-All that aside, updates are basically the same as an installation except you have to ensure that you have the "Overwrite" checkbox ticked in Wabbajack.

 # Uninstalling Merethic
-No fancy uninstallation needed, you can just delete the Merethic folder and it'll be gone.
-There'll be no files left inside your Steam installation folder because Merethic uses the stock game feature of Wabbajack.
+Just delete the Merethic folder and it'll be gone.